'Oh my God, is that Bernie Sanders?' Democrats swarm San Francisco

 SAN FRANCISCO (Reuters) - Fourteen Democratic presidential candidates sparked cheers and applause in the streets of San Francisco on Saturday as they worked the crowds at the California party’s state convention, a sign of the state’s heft in upcoming nominating contests.

-Their presence lent star power to a lowly state organizing convention that has become a window into the issues and rivalries at stake as Democrats compete for the nomination to run against Republican President Donald Trump in 2020.
+Their presence lent star power to a state organizing convention that has become a window into the issues and rivalries at stake as Democrats compete for the nomination to run against Republican President Donald Trump in 2020.

-“Oh my God, is that Bernie Sanders?” a young woman yelled as she walked passed the tousle-haired progressive icon, who was taking selfies with admirers after addressing a union group.
+“Oh my God, is that Bernie Sanders?” a young woman yelled as she walked past the tousle-haired progressive icon, who was taking selfies with admirers after addressing a union group.

-Following an evening of parties including one emceed by a drag performer in the LGBTQ-friendly city, presidential hopefuls including Sanders and fellow U.S. Senators Kamala Harris and Amy Klobuchar addressed members of the Service Employees International Union before heading into the main convention hall, where more than a dozen were set to speak to the party faithful Saturday and Sunday.
+Following an evening of parties including one emceed by a drag performer in the LGBTQ-friendly city, presidential hopefuls including Sanders and fellow U.S. Senators Kamala Harris and Amy Klobuchar addressed members of the Service Employees International Union before heading into the main convention hall.

+“This election is not about one guy in one office,” New Jersey U.S. Senator Corey Booker exhorted the crowd in an afternoon speech.
+“It is about a referendum on who we are and what me must be to each other.”

-Harris, a native daughter who has been eclipsed in early polling in California by former Vice President Joe Biden and Sanders, made clear she was not taking her home state for granted.
+Harris, who has been eclipsed in early polling in California by former Vice President Joe Biden and Sanders, made clear she was not taking her home state for granted.

 Supporters with signs bearing her name and shouting “Kamala!
 Kamala!” formed a gauntlet outside of the SEIU event that Sanders was forced to walk through.